MyHealthCo/fake-data/README.md

 ## Disclaimer

 This product generates fake data for a company that does not exist.
-Any resemblance to a real company is only a coincidence.
+Any resemblance to any real individual, legal entity or thing is only a coincidence.

 ## Use Case